 Discussion: Elucidate (but do not reiterate) the results, identify any statistically or clinically significant limitations or qualifications of the study, provide responses to other and contradictory literature, and state the conclusions that are directly supported by the data.
 Excessive generalization and undue speculation should be avoided.
 Give equal emphasis to positive and negative findings, state whether and what additional study is required, and conclude with the clinical applications or implications supported by the study.
 The conclusions should be incorporated into the end of the discussion.Authors should avoid statements of economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority (first publication) of the content unless you provide the literature search protocol used.
 Do not allude to work that has not been completed.

-The AJO requires enhanced disclosure information from the authors in a specific format.
-The following information should appear, in the order indicated (labeled a through c), in the Acknowledgement section of the manuscript (just prior to the References).
-The information will appear in the print journal, along with your automatically added contributions attestation.
-This information should not appear on the Title page of the manuscript or in the Methods section of the manuscript.
+The AJO requires disclosure information from the authors in a specific format.
+The following information should appear, in the order indicated (labeled a through c), in the Acknowledgement section of the manuscript just prior to the References.
+The information will appear in the published article, along with the automatically-added contributions attestation made during the submission process.
+This information should not appear on the Title page of the manuscript of the manuscript.a.
+Funding/Support: Any government and non-government support (e.g. commercial companies, foundations, etc.) must be acknowledged.
+Provide location of any grantors or commercial companies and any grant numbers.

 Appendixes should be used sparingly, but they are appropriate to provide survey forms, list the members of a study group, or complex formulas and information.
 Please note that Supplemental Material for the AJO website may be provided for Full-Length Articles and Perspectives at the time of acceptance.